-Role Justification & Management Response 2 PME Apprentices New apprentices are needed to support a new Stations and Protection & Control Department, given lead time to full competency is approximately five years.
+Role Justification & Management Response New apprentices are needed to support a new Stations and Protection & Control Department, given lead time to full competency is approximately five years.
 There has been limited turnover in the PME team and it was assumed this would continue through 2030.
-Management Response : Oshawa Power has included two PME apprentices in its 2026 Test Year OM&A budget.
-14 PLT Apprentices (hired in total from 2025- 2030) Oshawa Power has a near-term requirement of eight PLTs.
+Management Response: Oshawa Power has included two PME apprentices in its 2026 Test Year OM&A budget.
+Oshawa Power has a near-term requirement of eight PLTs.
 Given the difficulty in hiring fully qualified PLTs, re-investment in a PLT apprentice program in 2025 was recommended, hiring 2-3 new apprentices each year between 2025-2030.
-Management Response : While ideal, this level of annual hiring for apprentices is not feasible for Oshawa Power.
+Management Response: While ideal, this level of annual hiring for apprentices is not feasible for Oshawa Power.
 In addition, Oshawa Power has found opportunities to hire fully qualified PLTs.
 Since the recommendation was made, Oshawa Power has hired one PLT and one PLT apprentice, and plans to hire an additional PLT and PLT apprentice in 2026.
 PLT Supervisor Oshawa Power had one PLT supervisor nearing retirement age managing 12 PLTs.
 The study recommended addition of one PLT supervisor for succession planning and to support less experienced staff including incoming apprentices.
-Management Response : Given Oshawa Power has not fully implemented the recommendation on the number of apprentices to be hired, and as well, has been able to hire qualified PLTs, it has not included any PLT supervisors in its 2026 Test Year forecast.
+Management Response: Given Oshawa Power has not fully implemented the recommendation on the number of apprentices to be hired, and as well, has been able to hire qualified PLTs, it has not included any new PLT supervisors in its 2026 Test Year forecast beyond the PLT sub-forepersons already on staff.

-- 2 Oshawa Power's response to the Review recommendations for Management and - 3 Professional Staff are shown in Table 4-25 below.
+- 1 Oshawa Power's response to the Review recommendations for Management and - 2 Professional Staff are shown in Table 4-25 below.